Everyones should start by reviewing the Saskatchewan Cycling BMX Racing Page here and the UCI BMX Guidelines here.

 Sweat/track pants are frowned upon at district racing and prohibited at Provincial level and higher races.
 This is because the material can melt to skin during a crash.

-Clipless pedals are forbidden for children under 10 regardless of ability level.
+Clipless pedals are forbidden for children 12 and under, regardless of ability level.

 Your number plate should be visible and on your bike at all times.
 If you travel out of province, you will be provided and required to display a sideplate.